S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

 2. Go to the Dashboard, and click "Create Droplet".

-3. Choose "Ubuntu 18.04 x64" image from the list of given images.
+3. Choose *Ubuntu 18.04 x64* image from the list of given images.

 4. Choose a preferred size.
 In this project, I have chosen 1GB/1 vCPU/25GB configuration.

-5. In "Add Your SSH Keys" section, paste the content of your public key, `udacity_project.pub`:
+5. In the section *Add Your SSH Keys*, paste the content of your public key, `udacity_project.pub`:

    ![Add SSH Keys image](https://res.cloudinary.com/sdey96/image/upload/v1527149812/ssh_jhd3zp.png)